Pro Tips: How To Use Apple Two-Factor Authentication

 As we have previously seen, you need two-factor authentication to verify signing in to a new device or browser on your Apple ID.

 Two-factor authentication works by requiring you to provide two pieces of information when signing in to a new device for the first time.
 This information includes the Apple ID password and a six-digit verification code.
 By entering the code, you verify that you trust the new device.
+If one recovery path does not move forward, the next useful check is usually your trusted access setup rather than repeating the same screen.

 Part 4: How to Set Up Two-Factor Authentication for Apple ID